 You may be wondering if getting Your wisdom teeth removed is necessary or if it’s just a minor inconvenience.
 The truth is that leaving wisdom teeth untreated can result in discomfort or even more serious concerns.
-If you are still determining whether you require wisdom tooth extraction, we encourage you to consult a board-certified oral surgeon to determine the best course of action.
+If you are still determining whether you require wisdom tooth extraction, we encourage you to consult an oral surgeon to determine the best course of action.

 Crowding and Misalignment of Teeth

 Wisdom teeth typically emerge during early adulthood, when the other teeth in your mouth are already established.
 This can lead to crowding and misalignment of your teeth, which can cause pain, discomfort, and cosmetic issues.
 In some cases, wisdom teeth removal may be necessary to prevent long-term damage to adjacent teeth.

 Wisdom teeth can be challenging to clean and maintain properly, leading to infection and decay.
 These teeth are often partially or fully impacted, meaning they are trapped beneath the gumline and cannot fully emerge.
 This can create pockets of bacteria that can lead to infection, decay, and gum disease.

 Cysts and Tumors

 When a wisdom tooth is impacted, it can create a sac of fluid around the tooth that can develop into a cyst or tumor.
 These types of growths can be painful and, if left untreated, can cause permanent damage to the jawbone and nearby teeth.
 In some cases, cysts and tumors can also become cancerous.